-"Sensory seeking” - it’s an increasingly common phrase that you’ll hear some preschool teachers, parents, and pediatricians use when describing a very active child.
+"Sensory seeking” is an increasingly common phrase that you’ll hear teachers, parents, and pediatricians use when describing a very active child.
 Another term that you may hear with it is "sensory craving."

 While we may hear these terms more and more often, we may not know exactly what qualifies a child to be a sensory seeker.

 What makes one child more “sensory seeking” over another?
 What is typical sensory exploration and what sensory behaviors make adults stop and take notice?
 When does “sensory seeking” warrant sensory integration therapy and how can you help at home?

 Children actively explore the world around them - moving, touching, and mouthing - it’s how we learn as developing humans!